vmaffioli/website-boilerplate_express_reactjs/README.md

 # mywebsite
-My boilerplate to easily build a complete website with NodeJs and ReactJs
+My boilerplate to easily build a complete website with Express and ReactJs

 ### Contains:
 - Back end